-An electrostatic filter uses magnetically charged substance to capture.
+An electrostatic filter uses magnetically charged components to attract.
 These washable filters are 97 percent effective at removing tiny particles from your home’s air.
 Plus, they're also 30 times more effective than regular filters.

 An electronic air cleaner uses a high-voltage magnetic charge to capture particles.

-Some can remove the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And decrease ozone, a known lung irritant, produced elsewhere in your home.
+Some can erase the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
+And reduce ozone, a known lung irritant, produced elsewhere in your home.